Entering and Leaving National Waters

 Changes of crew must be reported to port authorities and certified on the crew list.

-This PDF formatted crew list
+This crew list sample

-can be used as official crew list
+template) can normally be used as official crew list for private yachting.

 Leaving national Water

 The procedure for clearing-out and leaving the national waters of a country